solliancenet/azure-machine-learning-quickstarts/lab-1/visual-studio-code/README.md

 ## Next Steps

-If you have not cloned this repository to your Azure notebooks on your local computer, do so now.
+If you have not cloned this repository onto your local computer, do so now.
 All of the artifacts for this lab are located under `starter-artifacts/visual-studio-code`.

 ### Open the starting Python file
 1. On your local computer expand the folder `01-aml-pipelines`.